 Filing a third-party claim may not be an easy process for most, which is why you may need to speak with an attorney who has experience handling third-party personal injury claims as well as workers’ compensation claims.
-At Helton, Cody & Associates, PLLC, we have more than 20 years of experience helping injured workers take the necessary steps to recover damages after suffering a work-related injury.
+At Law Office of Lyndon R. Helton, PLLC, we have more than 20 years of experience helping injured workers take the necessary steps to recover damages after suffering a work-related injury.

 Third-party claims related to construction accidents are personal injury claims.
 To succeed with this type of civil claim, the plaintiff must identify the party responsible for their injury, prove their actions directly caused the plaintiff’s claimed damages, and prove their damages are not the results of some other issue.
 A third-party claim can focus on the defendant’s negligence or failure to exercise reasonable care, or it may revolve around proving intentional misconduct resulted in the plaintiff’s damages.
 If a party intentionally harmed the plaintiff, the at-fault party could face criminal charges and civil liability for the victim’s damages.